patello/investment-tracker/README.md

 ## Usage

 1. Add data in the `data` folder.
     - You might need to create a "special_cases.json" file in order to match and replace certain values in the data.
-This file specification is currently undocumented, sorry about that.
+See file specification in the documentation for the SpecialCases class.
     - You will probably need to update the process_transactions function in the DataParser class to match your data.
 2. Run the script "data_parser.py" with `python data_parser.py`.
 3. Run the script calculate_statistics.py with `python calculate_statistics.py`.